-Acoustic continues to work on improving our solutions to provide actionable metrics and insights across all our offerings.
+We continue improving our solutions to provide actionable metrics and insights across all our offerings.
 Stay tuned for new and improved metric and trend reporting to drive your business and your users' engagement with your brand.
 For more information about the Overview dashboard, see these topics:

 - What are the metrics on the Overview dashboard?

 - Digging deeper into journey stages

 - What is the top path to purchase?